-Either way, remote working is often thought of as one of the most amazing things in the world.
-And the reality of working from home can actually be very different.
-Trust me, I’ve been freelancing for over two years now.
+Often thought of as one of the most amazing things in the world, the reality of working from home as a business owner can actually be very different.

-Here are 7 common expectations versus the truth of what it’s ACTUALLY like, plus some tips on how to work from home efficiently.
+Want more details?
+Read on for 7 common expectations versus the truth of what it’s actually like being a self-employed remote worker, plus some tips on how to work from home efficiently.

 Firstly, yes, you have the choice of what you’re going to wear to work every day.
 Sure, you can leave your pyjamas on from the night before.